umgbhalla/starred/README.md

 - [fadeevab/design-patterns-rust](https://github.com/fadeevab/design-patterns-rust) - Rust examples for all 23 classic GoF design patterns, and even a little more
 - [warycat/rustgym](https://github.com/warycat/rustgym) - Leetcode Solutions in Rust, Advent of Code Solutions in Rust and more
 - [erg-lang/erg](https://github.com/erg-lang/erg) - A statically typed language compatible with Python
-- [rust-osdev/uefi-rs](https://github.com/rust-osdev/uefi-rs) - Rust wrapper for UEFI.
+- [rust-osdev/uefi-rs](https://github.com/rust-osdev/uefi-rs) - Rusty wrapper for the Unified Extensible Firmware Interface (UEFI).
+This crate makes it easy to develop Rust software that leverages safe, convenient, and performant abstractions for UEFI functionalit
 - [samtay/so](https://github.com/samtay/so) - A terminal interface for Stack Overflow
 - [guillaume-be/rust-bert](https://github.com/guillaume-be/rust-bert) - Rust native ready-to-use NLP pipelines and transformer-based models (BERT, DistilBERT, GPT2,...)
 - [rapiz1/catp](https://github.com/rapiz1/catp) - Print the output of a running process